 URBN 6611: Urban Design Studio II (6 semester hours)

 Advances understanding of tools, methods and practice of urban design.
-Operating on neighborhood scale, studio emphasizes proactive role designers play in shaping regulations.
+Operating at a neighborhood or district scale, this studio emphasizes the proactive role designers play in shaping urban space, experience, and regulatory framework.
 Students consider real estate development economics, aesthetic criteria, historic preservation, and methods of effective community participation.

 2013: Auraria Studio